 Zoom offers four plans, and the pricing per plan is for a single license.
 To host meetings simultaneously, you’ll need more than one license.

-The Pro plan (opens in new tab), at $149.90/year, gives you the ability to host 100 participants, stream on social media, 1GB of cloud storage for recordings, and real-time transcription.
+The Pro plan (opens in new tab), at $149.90 (£119)/year, gives you the ability to host 100 participants, stream on social media, 5GB of cloud storage for recordings (up from 1GB previously), and real-time transcription.
 There’s also support for three whiteboards which is great for collaboration, however they must be under 25MB so can’t hold large media files.

 Zoom is a powerhouse of features, supporting HD video and audio calling, social media streaming, screen sharing, integration with essential apps, and much more.
 Let’s look at some of the most important.

 All of Zoom’s plans enable you to record meetings locally, and there’s cloud recording on all the paid plans, with the Enterprise plan offering unlimited cloud storage (though you’ll need to get in touch with the sales department for a quote).
 Because all other plans come with a fairly limited space for storing video recordings, we think you’ll be better off in most cases paying for cloud storage elsewhere and exporting your files to that provider.

-Audio transcription is available on the Business and Enterprise plans.
+Audio transcription is available on the higher plans.
 This feature transcribes the audio of cloud-recorded meeting files and saves it, so you can focus on the meeting rather than worry about note-taking.
 You can also display the transcript in a video, like captions.

 With the advanced plans, you can use the admin portal to track meetings and participants, receive usage insights, and manage all your company’s users on one account for simplified billing.